Health in the Maldives

-Preventuve and public health falls within the remit of the Centre for Community Health and Disease Control.
+Preventive and public health falls within the remit of the Health Protection Agency.

-The Society for Health Education provides sexual and reproductive health information and services to young people.
-It is supported by the United Nations Population Fund.
+The Society for Health Education provides sexual and reproductive health information and services to young people and is supported by the United Nations Population Fund.

+Health Indicators

+The table shows some key health statistics and their trends over recent years.

 Healthcare

 The proportion of health expenditure in the national budget increased from 8.7% in 1998 to 10.9% in 2000.
 Total expenditure on health in 2001 was $98.
 Maldives has a universal health insurance scheme, Aasandha.

+Health System Structure

+The Maldives operates a four-tier health system.

 There are two hospitals in Malé, the Indira Gandhi Memorial Hospital, which is public and the ADK Hospital which is commercial.
 On all the inhabited atolls there are primary care facilities, and secondary care with beds on the larger islands.
 The atoll-based hospitals have trouble getting supplies of medicine: